CaglaGcn/hr-attrition-analysis-powerbi/README.md

 ## Business Value

 This dashboard helps HR move from reactive attrition reporting to proactive retention planning by identifying and supporting active high-risk employees before they leave.
+*Author: Çağla Gülcan *Connect with me on (https://www.linkedin.com/in/caglagulcan/)